choth02/github-hook/README.md

 ### Create a new campfire hook

 ```
-github-hooker campfire plataformatec/devise pull_request,push,issue_comment --room="My Room" --subdomain="My Subdomain"
+github-hook campfire plataformatec/devise pull_request,push,issue_comment --room="My Room" --subdomain="My Subdomain"
 ```

 Creates a new campfire hook.
-The token used for authentication with Campfire must be provided in your `~/.github-hooker.yml` (see Configuration above).
+The token used for authentication with Campfire must be provided in your `~/.github-hook.yml` (see Configuration above).

 ### Delete a hook

 ```
-github-hooker delete plataformatec/devise 1010
+github-hook delete plataformatec/devise 1010
 ```

 Deletes the hook 1010 from the given repository.
-You can get the hook id from the url listed in `github-hooker list user/repo`.
+You can get the hook id from the url listed in `github-hook list user/repo`.

 ## Events